-In all three options, the developer had to subdivide the condominium into a certain amount of condos/lots.
-Therefore each condo, building lot, or townhouse has to have its own survey.
+The developer had to subdivide the condominium into a certain amount of condos/lots in all three options.
+Therefore each apartment, building lot, or townhouse has to have its survey.
 The survey will always show the whole community and will point out the particular condo/lot.

 In my next blog, I’ll tell you more about the pros and cons of buying in a condominium